One of the most common searches when we researched anything and everything with this transition was "perimenopause and divorce".

 Balancing key systems is the de facto role of the endocannabinoid system that CBD supports.

 Cannabidiol modulates serotonergic transmission and reverses both allodynia and anxiety-like behavior in a model of neuropathic pain.

 Allodynia is central pain sensitivity.
 Various aches and pains is a known issue with perimenopause.
+And irritability!